Insurance estimate being written after a fender bender

 Bottom Line

-Insurance companies watch their bottom line.
-We watch out for you.
-If you’ve been in a fender bender, don’t sign off until you’ve talked to someone who’s actually turned a wrench.
+If you’ve been in a fender bender, don’t sign off on repairs until you’ve talked to someone who actually understands what happens behind the bumper, under the panels, and inside the repair process.

-At Ray Harris Paint & Body, we’ll walk you through the fine print, explain your options, and get your ride back looking like nothing ever happened.
+At Ray Harris Paint and Body, we’ll walk you through what the estimate means, explain your options, and help get your vehicle back looking like nothing ever happened.

 blog